xcore/sw_motor_control/doc/dsc-quickstart.rst

     and one or two motors.

       - Connect the motors to the board first.
 The software will run with one or two motors.
-When a single motor is being used, connect to port 1, as this is the port that has its speed reported to the PC control applications.
+When a single motor is being used connect it to port 1 as this is the port that has its speed reported to the PC control applications.

       - Connect the XMOS JTAG adaptor to the appropriate port, and connect it to the PC with a USB cable.